WE ARE HERE TO HELP YOU

 Debtors who wish to file for emergency bankruptcy must meet specific criteria, which vary depending on the bankruptcy chapter they are filing under.

 For Chapter 7 emergency bankruptcy, the debtor must pass the Means Test, which compares the debtor’s income to the state median income to determine whether they have the financial means to repay their debts.
 If the debtor’s income falls below the state median, they are generally eligible for Chapter 7 bankruptcy.
 The income requirement applies to the number of persons in the applicant’s household.
-In 2023, the monthly median income for New Jersey for a one-person household is $6,991.50 which translates to an annual median income of $83,898.00.

 Chapter 13 emergency bankruptcy requires the debtor to demonstrate that they have sufficient income to cover a portion of their debts in the proposed repayment plan.
 Additionally, the debtor must not have secured or unsecured debt that exceeds the Chapter 13 debt limits established by the Bankruptcy Code.
 The limit for combined secured and unsecured debt is $2,750,000 to the date of filing for bankruptcy relief.